-The committee primarily grants two types of stock-based awards to the named executive officers: nonqualified stock options and performance-based restricted stock units (PSUs).
-The committee finds these awards effective because stock options have value only if there is a corresponding increase in value recognized by shareholders, while PSUs focus executives on the sustained long-term performance of the company regardless of stock price fluctuations.
-Both stock options and PSUs can qualify as performance-based tax-deductible executive compensation.
+The Committee grants three types of stock-based awards to the named executive officers: nonqualified stock options, performance-based restricted stock units (PSUs) and service-vesting restricted stock units (RSUs).
+The Committee finds these awards effective because stock options have value only if there is a corresponding increase in value recognized by shareholders, while PSUs focus executives on the sustained long term performance of the company regardless of stock price fluctuations.
+RSUs further emphasize the long-term focus and strengthens the alignment of financial interests shared by executives and shareholders.
+Both stock options and PSUs can qualify as performance-based, tax-deductible executive compensation.
 The named executive officers also are eligible to receive shares under the Holiday Stock Plan.
-The committee occasionally grants other types of stock-based awards, such as service-vesting restricted stock units (RSUs).
-We do not pay dividends or dividend equivalents on unvested stock-based awards.
+We do not pay dividends or dividend equivalents on unvested stock based awards.

-Stock Options - For the named executive officers, the committee uses nonqualified stock options that vest and become exercisable in equal amounts over the three years following the grant date.
+Stock Options - For the named executive officers, the Committee uses nonqualified stock options that vest and become exercisable in equal amounts over the three years following the grant date.
 We consider stock options to be performance-based compensation, because the associate recognizes value only if the market value of our stock appreciates over time.
 Stock options tie the compensation realized from such awards, if any, to changes in the stock price experienced by shareholders generally.
 When the stock price does not increase, the stock options do not have value.
 We do not, and have not, backdated, repriced or exchanged stock options.

-PSUs - For the named executive officers, the committee uses PSUs that cliff vest after three years if performance targets are achieved.
+PSUs - For the named executive officers, the Committee uses PSUs that cliff vest after three years if performance targets are achieved.
 PSUs tie vesting of a portion of stock-based compensation to performance goals, and the three-year performance period for awards of PSUs reinforces the company's long-term focus and matches the period after which stock option awards are fully vested and exercisable.
 If performance hurdles are achieved and an award of PSUs vests, the award is paid in shares of common stock, one share for each restricted stock unit.
-For PSUs, the committee expects to set targets that it considers achievable, but that require some stretch, based on market conditions and the current insurance industry environment at the time of grant.
+For PSUs, the Committee expects to set targets that it considers achievable, but that require some stretch, based on market conditions and the current insurance industry environment at the time of grant.

 Since November 2008, the performance objective for PSUs has been three-year total shareholder return relative to the companies in the peer group.
-The committee selected this measure because total shareholder return combines share price appreciation and dividends paid.
+The Committee selected this measure because total shareholder return combines share price appreciation and dividends paid.
 It measures the total return achieved for the shareholder and the relative position reflects the market perception of overall performance relative to the peer group.